inass-helmy/Memory-Game-project/README.md

 5- The user could restart the game from the start button and the cards then will be shuffled again.

 6- When all cards are opened and have their match then the user wins and will display a message on the screen telling him his star rating and number of moves he took to win the game and also how much time he spent to win, then he may choose to play again or not.

+### about game code
+This code uses bootstrap and google fonts libraries, and the cards images are from font-awesomme webpage.